-The first impact investing fund in Chile, the “FIS” fund, invested in 7 projects between 2010 and 2016 in areas such as education, social housing and environment, that besides having an expected positive financial return, have a high expected social yield.
+The first impact investing fund in Chile, the “FIS” fund, invested in 7 projects between 2010 and 2016 in areas such as education, social housing and environment, that besides having an expected positive financial return, have high expected social and environmental results.
 Thus, social initiatives access financing suitable to their needs.

-The FIS operates under the same parameters and standards of the financial world, and has been awarded Best for the World Fund by B Lab the years 2016 and 2017.
+FIS Ameris operates under the same parameters and standards of the financial world, and has been awarded Best for the World Fund by B Lab the years 2016 and 2017.

-A pioneering company in Latin America which seeks a greater access to upper education by investing in human capital.
-The investment of the FIS has funded technical-professional education for 196 students at the base of the pyramid, for a period of 9 years.
+A pioneering B Corp in Latin America that seeks to expand and improve access to higher education by investing in human capital.
+FIS’ investment is financing the studies of 196 technical career students from the base of the socio-economic pyramid.